The University Library and Conference Center

 Marriage and Family Therapy Clinic

-The Marriage and Family Therapy Clinic provides therapy services to both ULM faculty, staff, and students and to the general public.
-Therapy services are provided in the areas of child and adolescents problems, marital conflicts, infidelity, divorce and custody issues, spousal abuse, substance abuse, mental illness, depression, grief; and other individual and family issues.
+The Marriage and Family Therapy Clinic provides therapy services to ULM faculty, staff, and students, and to the general public.
+Therapy services are provided in the areas of child and adolescent problems, marital conflicts, infidelity, divorce and custody issues, spousal abuse, substance abuse, mental illness, depression, grief, and other individual and family issues.
 Services are available to individuals, couples, and families for a nominal fee each session.
 Fees are negotiable.
 Services are free to ULM faculty, staff, and students.